 After his first album, "The Future of America," was named Best Comedy Album by the College Music Journalists in 1991, the National Association of Record Merchandisers nominated his second album, "Scraps from the Future," for a Best Sellers Award.

-Pauly then went on to star and produce in his own projects including "Pauly Shore is Dead" for 20th Century Fox, as well as "Adopted," "Vegas is My Oyster," and "Pauly-Tics" all for Showtime.
+Pauly then went on to star in and produce his own projects, including "Pauly Shore is Dead" for 20th Century Fox, as well as "Adopted," "Vegas is My Oyster," starring Andy Dick, Tom Green, Bobby Lee and more, and "Pauly-Tics," starring Herman Cain, Larry King and more, all for Showtime.

-Pauly is also working on a documentary of his life that spans the 70s/80s/90s and has a role in the upcoming Adam Sandler movie streaming on Netflix in 2017.
+Pauly is also working on a documentary of his life that spans the 1970s, ‘80s and ‘90s and has a role in the upcoming Adam Sandler movie ‘Sandy Wexler’ streaming on Netflix in 2017.